 How do I get started?

 Review all the varying positions here and then complete the below application!
-Once you’ve submitted your application, it is reviewed by the Station Manager, Amelia, who will then distribute to the manager corresponding with your desired position.
+Once you’ve submitted your application, it is reviewed by the Station Manager, Abby, who will then distribute to the manager corresponding with your desired position.
 You will then be contacted by the position liaison, who will set up a formal meeting to discuss the position and the structure of Radio Laurier and WLUSP (Laurier Student Publications).
 They will further orient you with the specifics of our volunteer requirements, schedule a training session and provide you with any forms necessary for both the position and overall WLUSP administrative requirements.

 If following the meeting you believe you’re better suited volunteering within a different sect of Radio Laurier, they will provide you with the resources and contact information.